-A qualitative difference between this paper and Paper I is that in this case icy super-Earths always coexist with rocky planets, and therefore influence the growth of the latter, while the existence of icy planets was neglected in Paper I. This paper shows that, if seeds are present throughout the outer disk, the growth of rocky planets becomes irrelevant.
-This is because essentially all of the pebble flux is intercepted/blocked by the outer, icy embryos.
-Only if the seed distribution ends near the snowline (model -III) the growth of rocky planets can be significant.
+The main difference between this paper and Paper I is that we simulate the concurrent growth of rocky and ice-rich super-Earths ---as well as dynamical perturbations between them--- whereas the existence of icy planets was neglected in Paper I. Moreover, we show that, if seeds are present throughout the outer disk, the growth of rocky planets is precluded because almost all of the pebble flux is intercepted or blocked by the outer, icy embryos.
+Only if the seed distribution ends near the snow line (model -III) can the growth of rocky planets be significant.
 If the rocky pebbles are smaller than the icy pebbles, the ice-rich planets and the smaller, rocky-dominated planets are radially mixed (Fig. \ref{fig:panels_fluxes_model_3_mm}).
-If the rocky pebbles are as big as icy pebbles, rocky-dominated planets are typically the innermost ones and ice-rich planets those farther out (Fig. \ref{fig:panels_fluxes_model_3_cm}).
-If both cases can be consistent with the observations of extra-solar planets (see Sections \ref{sec:super-Earth} and \ref{sec:observations} below), they are inconsistent with the Solar System, where rocky planets are much smaller than the ice-rich planets (Uranus, Neptune and the cores of Jupiter and Saturn) but the two types of planets are not radially mixed.
+If the rocky pebbles are as big as icy pebbles, rocky-dominated planets are typically the innermost ones and ice-rich planets are those farther out (Fig. \ref{fig:panels_fluxes_model_3_cm}).
+Although both cases can be consistent with the observations of extra-solar planets (see Sections \ref{sec:super-Earth} and \ref{sec:observations} below), they are inconsistent with the Solar System, where rocky planets are much smaller than the ice-rich planets (Uranus, Neptune, and the cores of Jupiter and Saturn) but the two types of planets are not radially mixed.
 A discussion of the Solar System case is deferred to Section \ref{sec:solarsystem}.
-Paper I can therefore be seen as a sub-case where some process, for example the formation of giant planets (See also Paper III), impedes the migration of ice-rich planets into the inner system.
+Paper I can therefore be seen as a subcase where some process, for example the formation of giant planets (see also Paper III), impedes the migration of ice-rich planets into the inner system.